abshkd/doc/content/en/docs/aws/cloud_trail.md

 ---
 title: "CloudTrail Logs"
+notoc: true
 ---

+{{% note %}}
-Note that CloudTrail makes records available in batches, typically every 5 minutes.
-Thus, there is some delay before records can show up in Scalyr.
+__Note__: CloudTrail makes records available in batches, so there can be a delay before records show up in Scalyr.
+Amazon's documentation specifies a maximum delay of 24 hours, but this is unusual in practice.
+{{% /note %}}

-## Prerequisites
+## Before You Start

 1. Set up CloudTrail for the Amazon account and region you wish to monitor.
 For instructions, see the section [Enable CloudTrail](#enableCloudtrail).